jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=transactions/commit-markable-resource=<commit-markable-resource name>:read-attribute(name=immediate-cleanup)`

 ## syntax of the operation to get the `transactions` `commit-markable-resource` `jndi-name`
-a `jndi` name of the `non-xa` `datasource` which is made to be a `cmr` resource for the purpose of transaction manager participant handling. the `datasource` is required to be marked as `connectable=true`. get the `transactions` `commit-markable-resource` `jndi-name` attribute.
+a `jndi` name of the `non-xa` `datasource` which is made to be a `cmr` resource for the purpose of transaction manager participant handling. the `datasource` is required to be marked as '`connectable=true`'. get the `transactions` `commit-markable-resource` `jndi-name` attribute.
 `/subsystem=transactions/commit-markable-resource=<commit-markable-resource name>:read-attribute(name=jndi-name)`

 ## syntax of the operation to get the `transactions` `commit-markable-resource` `name`
-defines the database table name used for storing ids associated with this `cmr` resource. the default value for naming the database table is `xids`. get the `transactions` `commit-markable-resource` `name` attribute.
+defines the database table name used for storing ids associated with this `cmr` resource. the default value for naming the database table is '`xids`'. get the `transactions` `commit-markable-resource` `name` attribute.
 `/subsystem=transactions/commit-markable-resource=<commit-markable-resource name>:read-attribute(name=name)`